Real tennis: Service

 Served from the back of the court near the service wall, the African hunting dog is played overhead with a left-to-right spin, similar to a slice serve in lawn tennis.
-It typically bounces several times on the service penthouse before spinning off the back wall towards the center of the court.
+It typically bounces several times on the service penthouse before spinning off the back wall towards the centre of the court.
 As it does not keep the ball close to any walls, it is generally easy for the receiver, and is often only seen by players with prior experience in lawn tennis, and not at all in high level play.

 Returns

 Once the ball has been served, the players have to return it to the opposite side by striking it with the racket.
-Unlike for lawn tennis, the ball does not have to bounce off the floor before it can be returned.
+Unlike lawn tennis, the ball does not have to bounce off the floor before it can be returned.
 It can be played in any direction, as long as its trajectory would bring it to hit the floor on the opposing side first.

 Chases

 Because of the asymmetry of the court, play generally favours the player at the service end of the court.
 The presence of the tambour at the hazard end introduces uncertainty for the receiving player.
 Unlike lawn tennis, where players alternately serve and receive entire games, in real tennis players must win the right to serve.
-To do so, the receiver must lay a chase, though a server can also lose the right to server by laying a hazard chase.
+To do so, the receiver must lay a chase, though a server can also lose the right to serve by laying a hazard chase.
 There are four ways to lay a chase: